 To view a list of necessary items, click here.

 Only delegates who are prepared to remain for the entire program should apply.
 In order to receive the full benefits of the Boys' State program, you must participate in all scheduled events and exercises.
-Diplomas are awarded on Friday morning and the program usually ends by 10:00am.
+Diplomas are awarded on Saturday morning and the program usually ends by 10:00 a.m.
 Delegates are then released for their return home.

 Casual attire is acceptable for most Boys' State activities.
 Jeans, t-shirts and sneakers are suitable for most events.
 Shorts and tank tops may be worn during free periods and during athletic events and morning stretch exercises.
 Business attire (suit and tie) is appropriate for Cheyenne Day.

-On Thursday, Boys' State Delegates will be the honored guests at the State Capitol in Cheyenne.
+On Friday, Boys' State Delegates will be the honored guests at the State Capitol in Cheyenne.
 You will need to wear dress pants, a dress shirt, a tie, and dress shoes for this event.
 Dress coats may be worn, but are not required.

 Home-school students are eligible, as long as they have completed their junior year of high school and have at least one semester remaining in high school.
 Even though the student is schooled at home, he must have a transcript or equal to validate his education.